elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Make it a habit of committing often to the version control

-     - It is easier to integrate your changes with other’s changes
+     - It is easier to integrate your changes with other's changes
      - The conflicts will be resolved quickly and the team will get quick feedback of their changes

  * Use incremental Builds